Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Introduction

 A rectangle, or equivalently a truncated strip, is the natural counterpart in boundary conformal field theory to a cylinder of finite modulus in bulk conformal field theory, whereas the doubly infinite strip is the counterpart of the cylinder with tubes attached to each end, i.e., the twice-punctured sphere.
 The transfer matrix is, indeed, simplest to use for calculations in rectangles and strips.
 Along with the main result of this series, we will of course also verify the familiar statement that the scaling limits of powers of transfer matrices form the semigroup generated by the energy operator~$L_0$ in the vertex operator algebra, in agreement with the interpretation in Segal's formulation.

 A truncated slit-strip is the natural counterpart in boundary conformal field theory for a pair-of-pants surface in bulk conformal field theory, whereas the infinite slit-strip (with three infinite extremities) is the counterpart of the pair-of-pants with tubes attached to each end, i.e., the thrice-punctured sphere.
+By sewing together boundary intervals of (surfaces conformally equivalent to) truncated slit-strips, it is possible to build general multiply connected planar domains with boundaries as in Figure~\ref{fig: general domain decomposition}.
+In this sense the slit-strip geometry is the building block of general domains in boundary conformal field theory in exactly the same way that the pair-of-pants surface is in bulk conformal field theory.

 Our main result that the fusion coefficients of the Ising model with locally monochromatic boundary conditions in the lattice slit-strip tend, in the scaling limit, to the structure constants of the vertex operator algebra, therefore recover the clear boundary conformal field theory analogue of the role that vertex operators have in bulk conformal field theory as operators associated with the pair-of-pants geometry.
-Note, furthermore, that by sewing together boundary intervals of truncated slit-strips, it is possible to build general multiply connected planar domains with boundaries as in Figure~\ref{fig: general domain decomposition}.
-In this sense the slit-strip geometry is the building block of general domains in boundary conformal field theory in exactly the same way that the pair-of-pants surface is in bulk conformal field theory.